pablodecm/phd_thesis/src/102_chapter_2.md

-to what is done for muons, additional quality criteria can be applied to distinguish between the electrons produced in the primary interaction and those coming from hadronic decays or converted photons, including conditions of several track-based and calorimeter-based observables as well as isolation requirements, the latter ensuring that no significant energy from hadrons was deposited around the electron trajectory.
+to what is done for muons, additional quality criteria can be applied to distinguish between the electrons produced in the primary interaction and those coming from hadronic decays or converted photons, including conditions on several track-based and calorimeter-based observables as well as isolation requirements, the latter ensuring that no significant energy from hadrons was deposited around the electron trajectory.